Roche immunotherapy Tecentriq gains European approval for breast cancer

 Tecentriq trailed rival immunotherapies Keytruda and Opdivo - produced by Merck and Bristol-Myers Squibb respectively - to market but has been racking up approvals.

 These include approvals for niche indications such as metastatic triple-negative breast cancer.
-Some 15-20per cent of breast cancer is triple-negative, meaning tumors lack three characteristics for which there are more treatment options.
+Some 15 to 20 per cent of breast cancer is triple-negative, meaning tumors lack three characteristics for which there are more treatment options.

 "The European approval of this Tecentriq combination represents a significant step forward in the treatment of this aggressive breast cancer, where the unmet medical need is great," Roche Chief Medical Officer Sandra Horning said in a statement.